Directors Retirement: PRSAs v Executive Pensions

 Flexibility at retirement

-All pensions must be paid at the same time
+All pensions from the same employment must be paid at the same time

-2. Lump Sum based on Salary and Service
+2. Lump Sum can be based on Salary and Service

 Options with Balance of Funds

-2. Invest funds into an Approved Retirement Fund (ARF) and receive required income
+1. Invest funds into an Approved Retirement Fund (ARF) and receive required income.

-If you would like to explore and discuss the new rules and how they may apply to you, your company or your employees, please email [email protected] with any queries or call 087 2872206 to talk.
+If you would like to explore and discuss the current rules and regulations could benefit you and your company before the forthcoming changes, come into effect, please email info@riordanfinancial.ie with any queries or call 063-30608 to talk.